struere dev

 2. **Auto-login** — If not authenticated, opens a browser for OAuth

-5. Sync to Convex — Sends the payload to the syncOrganization mutation
+5. **Sync to development** — Sends agents, data types, roles, and triggers to the `syncOrganization` mutation with `environment: "development"`

-7. Re-sync on change — When any file is added, modified, or deleted, reloads and re-syncs
+8. **Re-sync on change** — When any file is added, modified, or deleted, reloads and re-syncs both environments

 {